alist-org/docs/docs/guide/drivers/aliyundrive_open.md

 ## **Drive type**

-The default display is the content of the Resource library
+Have Intelligeent level users default to `Resource`, No Have Intelligent User's default display is` Backup`

 - **Resource**: corresponding to `Resource` of the cloud disk
 - **Backup**: corresponding to the `Backup` of the cloud disk